Alabama inmate Kenneth Smith poised to be "test subject" for new execution method, his lawyers say

 Smith was convicted in the 1988 murder-for-hire slaying of Elizabeth Sennett in Alabama's Colbert County.

 Prosecutors said Smith was one of two men who were each paid $1,000 to kill Sennett on behalf of her husband who was deeply in debt and wanted to collect on insurance.
-The other man convicted in the killing was executed in 2010.
 Charles Sennett, the victim's husband and a Church of Christ pastor, killed himself when the investigation began to focus on him as a possible suspect, according to court documents.

 John Forrest Parker, the other man that prosecutors said was paid to kill Elizabeth Sennett, was executed in 2010.